ttcdm/jinx-build/README.md

 - Exploring V capabilities in bare metal programming and improving the compiler in response to the uncommon needs of bare metal programming.
 - Having fun.

-**Note: Vinix is still pre-alpha software not meant for daily or production usage!**
+**Note: willowos is still pre-alpha software not meant for daily or production usage!**

 ![Screenshot 0](/screenshot0.png?raw=true "Screenshot 0")
 ![Screenshot 1](/screenshot1.png?raw=true "Screenshot 1")

 ## Download latest nightly image

-You can grab a pre-built nightly Vinix image at https://github.com/vlang/vinix/releases
+You can grab a pre-built nightly willowos image at https://github.com/vlang/willowos/releases

-Make sure to boot the ISO with enough memory (8+GiB) as, for now, Vinix loads its entire root filesystem in a ramdisk in order to be able to more easily boot on real hardware.
+Make sure to boot the ISO with enough memory (8+GiB) as, for now, willowos loads its entire root filesystem in a ramdisk in order to be able to more easily boot on real hardware.